-An employer value proposition (EVP) is a set of unique benefits and offerings that an employer promises to deliver to its employees in exchange for their skills, expertise, and commitment.
-It's essentially the value that an organization provides to its employees in return for their contributions.
+An employer value proposition (EVP) is a set of unique benefits and offerings that an employer delivers to its employees in exchange for their time, skills, expertise, and commitment.

 The EVP helps attract, retain, and engage talent by effectively communicating and driving what makes the organization a desirable place to work.
 It encompasses various components such as: